 In the baking industry, the right conditions give you a competitive advantage.
 The most successful bakeries have more than the right ingredients and skilled hands.
 They also use climate control solutions that ensure quality, high yields and the distinctive characteristics that customers seek in their goods.
 From cakes and crackers to pasta and bread, bakeries create diverse products that require specific ambient conditions for their successful preparation, storage and safe consumption.

 The Role of Humidity in Baked Goods

 When you consider the types of baked goods found around the world, you’ll notice that regional climates influence their characteristics.
-Crusty breads, for example, tend to come from areas that are more arid, while softer breads often originate from regions that are more humid.
+Crusty bread, for example, tends to come from areas that are arider, while softer bread often originates from regions that are more humid.
 Despite a bakery’s access to the finest ingredients available, it cannot import the weather from a good’s country of origin.
 However, it can use climate control solutions to create the ideal conditions.